Another week has gone by in the life of Nintendo Switch and that means another Wii U game being ported over.

 You know, we were committed to the Wii U - we still are.
 It was an innovative console with a small but great library of games.
 However, at the rate the Nintendo Switch is bringing these games over, it’s looking more and more like a brick every day.
 But, I digress.
 Today we are doing a graphical comparison of Donkey Kong Country: Tropical Freeze.
 Wii U vs Nintendo Switch.

 Quick review, the game is great.
 If you haven’t picked it up yet, we strongly recommend it.
 It’s a good solid platformer.
 So devilishly difficult that it will keep both the casuals and completionists compliant.
-Our last video was on Shantae, which is another great platformer, and objectively speaking - Donkey Kong is better, but we just really like Shantae.
+Our last was on Shantae, which is another great platformer, and objectively speaking - Donkey Kong is better, but we just really like Shantae.

 The game is developed by Retro Studios and was released in 2014 for the Wii U. It is part of the illustrious Donkey Kong Country series that started on the Super Nintendo by Rare.

 Picking up the legacy of a once great company is always a difficult task, but if anyone was going to do it, it was going to be Retro Studios who proved they could be trusted with Nintendo's precious franchises with Metroid Prime.

 The biggest change in this new version is Funky Mode, allowing us to play as Funky Kong for the first time.